dahadaller/git-sqlite/README.md

 The initial strategy for acquiring this data was to simply query the GitHub API.
 However, the API had serious performance limitations.
 To find all files associated with a given commit using the API, you first have to retrieve a list of commits from the repository endpoint (eg. `https://api.github.com/repos/scala/scala/commits`) and then for each commit, you had to use the SHA to query yet another enpoint for all the committed files (`https://api.github.com/repos/scala/scala/commits/{commit_sha}`).
 This meant, for each repository, one request had to be made for each commit in that repository's commit log.
 As of this writing, the 2.13.x branch of the scala repo has 36,665 commits.
 Performing a full load of the commit data from just that one repository would exhaust my  5,000 request-per-hour limit almost immediately.

 With the performance limitations of the Github REST API (the GraphQL API was no better here) I resorted to programatically downloading each repository and processing each one's `git log` output.

-The response of this second query is limited to 300 files, so